-For the three months ending March 2022, the highest employment rate estimate in the UK was in the South West (79.1%) and the lowest was in the North East (70.9%).
+For the three months ending July 2022, the highest employment rate estimate in the UK was in the East of England (78.6%) and the lowest was in Northern Ireland (69.6%).

-The largest change in the employment rate compared with the same period last year was in the West Midlands, with an increase of 3.1 percentage points, resulting in a record high employment rate of 76.1%, while the largest decrease was in the North East at 1.1 percentage points; the only region in the UK to see a decrease in the employment rate.
+The largest increase in the employment rate compared with the same period last year was in Scotland and the West Midlands, both up by 1.1 percentage points, the largest decrease was in Wales down by 2.4 percentage points.

-All regions of the UK saw a decrease in the unemployment rate compared with the same period last year, with the East Midlands seeing the largest decrease of 2.5 percentage points, resulting in a record low unemployment rate of 2.7%; Scotland and Northern Ireland also saw record joint low unemployment rates of 3.2% and 2.3% respectively.
+All regions in the UK saw a decrease in the unemployment rate compared with the same period last year, with London having the largest decrease at 1.8 percentage points, and Yorkshire and The Humber the smallest at 0.2 percentage points.

-For the three months ending March 2022, the highest economic inactivity rate estimate in the UK was in Northern Ireland (26.0%) and the lowest was in the South West (18.5%); the largest change in the economic inactivity rate compared with the same period last year was in the West Midlands, with a decrease of 2.0 percentage points, resulting in a joint record low economic inactivity rate of 20.3%, while the largest increase was in the North East at 1.8 percentage points.
+For the three months ending July 2022, the highest economic inactivity rate estimate in the UK was in Northern Ireland (28.2%) and the lowest was in the East of England (18.9%); Wales saw the largest increase in the inactivity rate compared with the same period last year by 3.5 percentage points, and both Yorkshire and The Humber and the West Midlands saw a fall of 0.6 percentage points.

 aged 16 to